Akshayvo/email_service/storage-king/README.md

 ## Changing the project name
 Replace ng-starter-pack with your project name(Hyphen Case)

-Replace security-storage with your project name(camelCase)
+Replace storage-king with your project name(camelCase)

 Find and Replace across project